How to Open Big CSV Files – an Ultimate Guide

 - Data Integrity Risks: When software crashes mid-process, you risk data loss, and some programs might even truncate the file without warning.

-When dealing with complex columns, such as JSON data within a CSV export, several common parsing issues can arise:
+Additionally, complex columns, such as JSON embedded in a CSV cell, can lead to several common parsing issues:

 - Multiline Records: Fields that contain newlines can throw off parsers, leading to errors in reading the file.